MirrorNetworking/Mirror/Assets/Mirror/Examples/AdditiveScenes/README.md

 Start up to 3 built instances:  These will all be client players.

-Press Play in the Editor and click Server + Host in the editor
+Press Play in the Editor and click Server + Client in the editor
 - This will be the host and the 1st player of up to 4.
 You can also use Server Only if you prefer.

 Click Client in the built instances.